Cap-go/website/content/blog/how-to-release-major-version-in-capgo.md

   in JavaScript, the var is set on your project here `package.json` under the key `version`
 ## Example

-Your app is currently released with the version `1.2.3` with Capacitor 3
+Your Ionic app is currently released with the version `1.2.3` with Capacitor 3

 You are doing the upgrade to capacitor 4.